So Many Books, So Little Time: A Year of Passionate Reading | Book Review

 She also found out that you DON’T have to read or finish a volume if you don’t want to.

-Nelson recalls a time when her reading life took over:
+Nelson recalls a time when her reading life took over, when she was lonely living in New York:

 Slowly, it dawned on me: Books could be more than a path to good grades or something to do when, in those pre-cable days, you’d already seen the Movie of the Week.